wooshings/cicada/README.md

 # cicada

-> :warning: This library is still in early development and updates may break your projects.
+> :warning: This library is still in early development and updates may break your projects when updating.

 An easy to use python library for creating Escape Room puzzles using Raspberry Pi, built to feel like a Game Engine.